Consumer medicine information

 Check the following before use.

+Furthermore, up to date clinical guidelines, local and institutional protocols and recommendations from the relevant professional bodies should be consulted for detailed and current information.
 The response to oxygen varies depending on the underlying disorder, cause of hypoxia, and clinical status of the individual patient.
 The clinician should consider all relevant factors in selecting the inspired oxygen concentration, flow rate, and duration of therapy, taking into account the risk of oxygen toxicity.
 The general recommendation is that the lowest dose - FiO2 - to achieve the desired result of therapy, a safe PaO2 must be the aim.
-Careful monitoring of oxygen therapy is required, with repeated clinical assessment and monitoring of inhaled oxygen concentration (FiO2) and checks of arterial oxygenation e.g. by atrial blood gas measurements (PaO2), or arterial oxygen saturations (SaO2) via pulse oximetry, as clinically appropriate.
+Careful monitoring of oxygen therapy is required, with repeated clinical assessment and monitoring of inhaled oxygen concentration (FiO2) and checks of arterial oxygenation e.g. by arterial blood gas measurements (PaO2), or arterial oxygen saturations (SaO2) via pulse oximetry, as clinically appropriate.

 If oxygen is mixed with other gases, its concentration in the gas mixture inhaled (FiO2) must be maintained at least at 21% in the inhaled gas.
 Oxygen inhaled fraction can be increased up to 100%.